TARGENE/TMLE.jl/docs/src/index.md

 briefreport(mach)
 ```

-The content of the brief report is a Tuple that for each query presents a NamedTuple containing the following fields:
+The content of the brief report is a Tuple that for each target/query pair reprots a NamedTuple containing the following fields:
+- target_name: If only one target is provided (y is a vector) it is denoted by `y` otherwise it corresponds to the columnname in the table Y.
 - query: The associated query
 - pvalue: The p-value
 - confint: A 95% confidence interval around the estimated quantity